nobias-fht/advanced-scripting/docs/course/pipelines/advanced_segmentation/instances_to_rois.md

     run("Convert to Mask");
     run("Create Selection");
     roiManager("Add");
     run("Close");
     ```

 Now we need to repeat this for each label in the image.
-You should at this point be thinking "loops!".
-But, also, since we have a block of code that does a self-contained operation, you should also be thinking "functions!".
+You should at this point
+be thinking "loops!".
+But, also, since we have a block of code that does a
+self-contained operation, you should also be thinking "functions"!.

-??? question "Convert the code to duplicate, threshold and add the ROI to the manager into a function.
-What should the argument to this function be?
-Hint: What is changing?"
+??? example "Convert the code to duplicate, threshold and add the ROI to the manager into a function.
+What should the argument to this function be? *Hint*: What is changing?"

-    ```javascript
+    ```javascript hl_lines="1 3 16"
     function labelToROI(label) {
         run("Duplicate...", " ");
         setThreshold(label, label);